-“Shit,” he groaned as he saw Smat’s body against the cracked glass, blood pooling beneath him.
+“Shit,” he groaned as he saw Smat’s body hanging in his seat by his safety harness, blood pooling beneath him.
 “Smat!
 You alive?”
 David approached the glass, then hesitated and went to check if the ramp was down.

 It was.
 He crawled in and clambered over the seats, one hand extending to release the mediball’s container box.
-“Smat, wake up,” he said as he crouched beside his squadmate and checked his pulse.
-His chest felt like a weight fell off it as he felt a weak pulse, and he grabbed a potion and started spraying the visible wounds as he assessed them, trying not to panic as he tried to figure out what to do next.
-Broken leg, possibly both, broken arm and shoulder, or maybe just dislocated… luckily he had his helmet on.
+“Smat, wake up,” he said as he stood “under” his squadmate and checked his pulse.
+A weight fell off his chest as he felt a weak pulse, and he grabbed a potion and started spraying the visible wounds as he assessed them.
+Panic threatened to distract him from figuring out what to do next, and he looked Smat over more carefully and tried to diagnose him for any critical wounds.
+Broken ribs by the sound of his breathing, broken arm and shoulder, or maybe just dislocated…

 David looked around and saw the pokeball in the corner.
 Probably his elgyem’s.
 It wouldn’t respond to David’s commands…

-“Nngh…” David’s head snapped around as Smat stirred, then his eyes opened, gazing blearily around.
+“Nngh…” David’s head snapped around as Smat stirred, then his eyes opened and he gazed blearily around.
 “Wha…”

 “Surge?”
 Bloodshot eyes travel from David’s face to the smashed glass and sideways tilt of the cockpit around him.
 “The fuck did you do to my helicopter… This is why you had to fly with Major…”

 David grinned as he went to retrieve the pokeball, feeling slightly dizzy with relief.
-If Smat was feeling well enough to joke… “Yeah, yeah.
+“Yeah, yeah.
 Small man, always talking.
 Say something useful for once and get your elgyem out so you can get back in one piece.”